This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 may be used to give your child liquids.
-Liquids may increase his body fluids and blood pressure.
+Liquids may increase his or her body fluids and blood pressure.

 - Anticonvulsants may be given to control seizures.

 - A neurologic exam may show how well your child's brain works after exposure to CO.
-Healthcare providers will check his pupils, memory, hand grasp, and balance.
+Healthcare providers will check his or her pupils, memory, hand grasp, and balance.

 - Telemetry is continuous monitoring of your child's heart rhythm.
-Sticky pads placed on your child's skin are connected to an EKG machine that records his heart rhythm.
+Sticky pads placed on your child's skin are connected to an EKG machine that records his or her heart rhythm.